stevenalu/FitExplore/README.md

  **3. DEMO**
  --------------------
- **A link to a demo video (demonstrating how to use application locally and how to access it online)** : [https://drive.google.com/file/d/1kOi_aiEHSykTmvyIAZEdMFm_C68cGeyq/view?usp=sharing](url)
+ **A link to a demo video (demonstrating how to use application locally and how to access it online)** :

- Open this link to access FitExplorer; http://yamal.tech
+ Open this link to access FitExplorer; http://web-01-yamal.tech or http://web-01-yamal.tech/home

  **4. Technology used:**
  ---------------------------------